-where $a_{3,*}= a_{3,*,1}y+a_{3,*,0}$ the same for $a_{4,*}$.
-The base scheme is spectrum of The length of the quotient algebra $R/E$ is $5$.
+note that $a_{*,1}= a_{*,1,0}$ and the same goes for the first column.
+The base scheme is the spectrum of The length of the quotient algebra $R/E$ is $5$.
 Thus $E$ naturally lies in $Hilb^5(\A^2)$ which is of dimension $10$, which is the dimension of the base $B=\Spec \kk[\mathbf a]$. \end{exm} Based on the example above, one could expect that $B$ actually parametrizes certain resolutions coming from the Hilbert-Burch Theorem and thus controls the deformations of $\Spec(R/E)$ as a finite subscheme of $\A^2$.
 This speculation is investigated in Section \ref{chapter4} up to Section \ref{chapter8}.
-Infinitesimally it is true, see Theorem \ref{infinitesimal-phi}, usually it is not the case globally, see Examples \ref{exm-nonflatness} and \ref{exm-non-finitness}.
-Before investigating further in the next section we endow the family with $\G_m^2$-action.
+Infinitesimally the speculation holds, see Theorem \ref{infinitesimal-phi}.
+Usually the global case does not, see Examples \ref{exm-nonflatness} and \ref{exm-non-finitness}.
+Before investigating those issues further, in the next section we endow the family with a $\G_m^2$-action.